Healthy School Meals for All

 A: Families cannot opt out or continue paying for their students’ meals.

-Q: Will school nutrition staff be paid more next year as a direct result of FF passing?
+Q: Will school nutrition staff be paid more next year as a direct result of Proposition FF passing?

-Q: Can we expect more local foods offered as a direct result of FF passing next year?
+Q: Can we expect more local foods offered as a direct result of Proposition FF passing next year?

 St. Vrain Valley Schools